Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Preliminaries

 Two points $p,q$ are chain equivalent if for any $\varepsilon>0$ there are $\varepsilon$-pseudo orbits from $p$ to $q$ and from $q$ to $p$.
-Conley theory \cite{Co} proves that the chain-equivalence is a equivalence relation whose equivalence classes are called the \emph{chain recurrence classes}.
+Conley's theory \cite{Co} proves that chain-equivalence is an equivalence relation whose equivalence classes are called the \emph{chain recurrence classes}.
 They define a partition of $\cR(X)$ by invariant pairwise disjoint compact sets.

-Given a region $U$ the maximal ivariant set in $U$ is the set $\Lambda_U$ of points $p$ whose whole orbit is contained in $U$, that is:

-A region $U$ is \emph{attracting} for a vector field $X$ of $M$ if its boundary is a codimension $1$ submanifold transverse to $X$ and $X$ is entering in $U$.
+A compact region $U$ is \emph{attracting} for a vector field $X$ of $\mathbb{R}^3$ if its boundary is a codimension $1$ submanifold transverse to $X$ and $X$ is entering in $U$.

-\begin{defi}\begin{itemize}\item A compact invariant set $\Lambda_X$ of $X^t$ is \emph{attracting} if there exists an open neighborhood $U \supset \Lambda_X$ which is an attracting region and such that $\Lambda_X$ is the maximal invariant set in $U$, that is:
+\begin{defi} \begin{itemize} \item A compact invariant set $\Lambda_X$ of $X^t$ is \emph{attracting} if there exists an open neighborhood $U \supset \Lambda_X$ which is an attracting region and such that $\Lambda_X$ is the maximal invariant set in $U$, that is: